What is foodservice packaging?

 What to do:

 MRFs: Check with your end market(s) to see if the mills can accept paper cups in their bales.
+Explore the end markets map to see which mills are known to accept paper cups.
+Download a list of confirmed markets for paper cups.
 Click here to learn how cups flow through MRFs.
 You may also be interested to learn what adding paper cups will do to your existing bales.
 Click here for more details.

 Are PET cups and take-out containers (“clamshells” or “thermoforms”) recyclable?